 When to Contact Us

-It’s important to contact us immediately after an accident.
+It’s important to contact an experienced personal injury lawyer immediately after an accident.
 Furthermore, personal injury cases are often bound by a statute of limitations.
 Therefore, if you wait too long the clock may run out, evidence may disappear, vehicles may be repaired and memories may fade.

 IF YOU OR SOMEONE YOU KNOW HAS BEEN INVOLVED IN AN ACCIDENT